Allotment (gardening): Russia

 The first allotments ("dachas") in Russia began to appear during the reign of Peter the Great.
 Initially they were small estates in the country, which were given to loyal vassals by the Tsar.
 In archaic Russian, the word dacha (да́ча) means something given.

 During the Age of Enlightenment, Russian aristocracy used their allotments for social and cultural gatherings, which were usually accompanied by masquerade balls and fireworks displays.
 The Industrial Revolution brought about a rapid growth in the urban population, and urban residents increasingly desired to escape the heavily polluted cities, at least temporarily.
-By the end of the 19th century, the allotment became a favorite summer retreat for the upper and middle classes of Russian society.
+By the end of the 19th century, the allotment became a favourite summer retreat for the upper and middle classes of Russian society.

-After the Bolshevik revolution of 1917, most dachas were nationalized.
+After the Bolshevik revolution of 1917, most dachas were nationalised.
 Some were converted into vacation homes for the working class, while others, usually of better quality, were distributed among the prominent functionaries of the Communist Party and the newly emerged cultural and scientific elite.
-All but a few allotments remained the property of the state and the right to use them was usually revoked when a dacha occupant was dismissed or fell out of favor with the rulers of the state.
+All but a few allotments remained the property of the state and the right to use them was usually revoked when a dacha occupant was dismissed or fell out of favour with the rulers of the state.
 Joseph Stalin's favourite Dacha was in Gagra, Abkhazia.
 The construction of new dachas was restricted until the late 1940s and required the special approval of the Communist Party leadership.

 The period after World War II saw a moderate growth in dacha development.
 Since there was no actual law banning the construction of dachas, squatters began occupying unused plots of land near cities and towns, some building sheds, huts, and more prominent dwellings that served as dachas.
 This practice of squatting was spurred by the desire of urban dwellers, all living in multi-story apartment buildings, to spend some time close to nature, and also to grow their own fruits and vegetables.
-The latter was caused by the failure of the centrally planned Soviet agricultural program to supply enough fresh produce.
-As time passed, the number of squatters grew geometrically and the government had no choice but to officially recognize their right to amateur farming.
+The latter was caused by the failure of the centrally planned Soviet agricultural programme to supply enough fresh produce.
+As time passed, the number of squatters grew geometrically and the government had no choice but to officially recognise their right to amateur farming.
 The 1955 legislation introduced a new type of legal entity into the Soviet juridical system, a so-called "gardeners' partnership" (садоводческое товарищество; not to be confused with community garden).
 The gardeners' partnerships received the right to permanent use of land exclusively for agricultural purposes and permission to connect to public electrical and water supply networks.
-In 1958, yet another form of organization was introduced, a "cooperative for dacha construction (DSK)" (дачно-строительный кооператив), which recognized the right of an individual to build a small house on the land leased from the government.
+In 1958, yet another form of organisation was introduced, a "cooperative for dacha construction (DSK)" (дачно-строительный кооператив), which recognised the right of an individual to build a small house on the land leased from the government.